 Other restricetd items may be added at any time.
 JMU Procurement Services updates the most up-to-date list on its website (click here: Procurement - restrictions).

-The University must competitively procure requirements anticipated to be recurring in nature if the onetime cost exceeds $4,999.99 or accumulated cost exceeds $15,000 over an eighteen month period.
+The University must competitively procure goods and services that are anticipated to be recurring in nature if the onetime cost exceeds $4,999.99 or accumulated cost exceeds $15,000 over a twelve month period.
 The Procurement Services Department requires an electronic eVA Purchase Requisition and will complete the applicable procurement process on behalf of the department.
-Typically, the procurement will result in a term contract being negotitated on behalf of the University.
+Frequently, recurring purchases of goods or services will result in a term contract being negotitated on behalf of the University.

 The Office of Real Property is responsible for acquiring buildings and land for use by the University.
 University departments should contact that office before making any arrangements to rent, lease or purchase land or buildings.